oveleon/contao-advanced-form/README.md

 > you will be able to find more help there.
 >
 > This will help us to keep the issues related to this plugin and solve them faster.

+## License

+This project is licensed under the AGPL-3.0 License — check  <a href="LICENSE">LICENSE</a> for more details.

 ## Sponsoring